Frequently Asked Questions

 Molars: used for grinding and have several cusps on the biting surface.

-A Vard Dental check-up aims to help you keep your mouth healthy.
+A Vard Dental check-up aims to help you keep all parts of your mouth healthy.
 It will allow us to see if you have any dental problems.
 Leaving problems untreated could make them more difficult to treat in the future, so it’s best to deal with problems early, or, if possible, prevent them altogether.
+Read “What happens during our dental check-up for more info.

 At each check-up, Vard Dental will: